-They were even holding his clothes outside of the game and plan to start a GoFundMe page to help bail the guy out of jail.
+They were even holding his clothes outside of the game and planned to start a GoFundMe page to help bail the guy out of jail.

-The only person this isn’t funny for is the actual streaker.
+The only person this wasn’t funny for was the actual streaker.

-Not only did he get a bad deal from his buddies, but he also spent the night in jail, spent most of Sunday still incarcerated, and now might have to legitimately go home.
+Not only did he get a bad deal from his buddies, but he also spent the night in jail, spent most of Sunday still incarcerated, and almost had to go home.

-TV broadcaster Hazel Mae said the man, an Irish citizen who lives in Vancouver, could possibly be deported from Canada because he streaked the baseball game to make a whopping $80.
+TV broadcaster Hazel Mae said the man, Irish citizen 28-year-old David McClearn who lives in Vancouver, was almost deported from Canada because he streaked the baseball game to make a whopping $80.